Kuskanook: Dimensions

 According to one source, Kuskanook had 37 staterooms and was licensed to carry 450 passengers.
 Another, more detailed source, states that Kuskanook had four dining room tables, with total seating for 32 persons, with 39 staterooms, and a total passenger capacity of 400.
 By the mid-1920s Kuskanook could carry eight motor vehicles, mostly on the route between Nelson and the settlement of Kuskonook, just north of Kootenay Landing.

 Kuskanook had three decks, the freight and machinery deck, above which were the passenger deck and the texas deck.
 The wheelhouse was placed just forward of the funnel and stepped back from forward edge of the texas deck cabins.
 The passenger accommodations were the finest yet seen on the Canadian Pacific's sternwheelers.

 Kuskanook required a crew of twenty-eight, including seven officers.

 Engineering

-Kuskanook was driven by twin steam engines turning a stern-wheel.
+Kuskanook was driven by twin steam engines that pushed pitman arms to rotate a stern wheel.
 Each steam engine was horizontally mounted, with a cylinder bore of 22 in, and a piston stroke of 8 ft 3 in.
 The steam plant generated 32.3 nominal horsepower; 560 indicated horsepower.
 The boiler generated steam pressure ad 180 p.s.i.